 For example, say you’re observing employees working at heights.
-You notice three employees forgot to test-check their safety harness before engaging in work.
+You notice three employees forgot to test-check their safety harnesses before engaging in work.
 This would count as three unsafe actions.
 Alternatively, if you notice an employee has kept the walking area clear of debris, this would count as a safe condition

 Observations are often recorded by managers using checklists that have separate sections for each safety topic, such as different types of personal protective equipment.
-The goal is to identify what employees are doing correct in addition to any risky behavior, and use that data to apply corrections and improve safety.
+The goal is to identify what employees are doing correctly in addition to any risky behavior, and use that data to apply corrections and improve safety.

-Often times, this is the first pitfall of behavior based safety programs, as EHS managers tend to focus on the negative.
+Commonly, this is the first pitfall of behavior based safety programs, as EHS managers tend to focus on the negative.
 In order to create a safe work environment, you need to praise and reinforce safe behaviors as well as correct unsafe ones.
 When you only look at what workers are doing wrong, this can create a dissatisfied attitude toward work.
 Such negative feelings have been found to increase the risk of workplace injuries.